-Tenants who break a lease are generally required to pay the rent until a new tenant is found, in addition to covering any advertising and letting fees incurred by the agent and landlord when searching for a replacement tenant.
+Tenants breaking their lease are required to pay the rent until a new tenant is found.
+This is in addition to covering advertising and letting fees incurred by the agent and landlord when searching for a replacement tenant.

-Remember, every party wants the same thing when you break your lease: find a replacement tenant as soon as possible.
+Every party wants the same thing when a lease is broken: to find a replacement tenant as soon as possible.

 Tenants can assist in this process.
-Share your rental property’s listing on your social networks, consider paying for professional photography and additional advertising, and offer to pay the first two weeks’ rent of the new tenant’s lease to encourage interested parties to move in sooner rather than later.
+Share your rental listing on your social media accounts, and consider paying for professional photography and additional advertising.
+You could also offer to pay the first two weeks’ rent of the new tenant’s lease to encourage interested parties to move in sooner rather than later.

-Make sure to ask if any of your family members or friends need a place to rent, too.
+Ask if any of your family members or friends also need a place to rent.

-Like all other prospective tenants, they’ll still need to submit an application and be assessed by the agent.
-But encouraging them to apply could speed up the process.
-And the sooner someone moves in, the sooner you can stop paying the rent.
+Like other prospective tenants, they’ll still need to submit an application.
+However, encouraging them to apply may speed up the process.

 How can I break my lease without a penalty?

-Each state has different rules on the conditions of breaking a lease, and most residential tribunals allow for exceptional circumstances, like financial hardship, breach of contract by the landlord or the death of a co-tenant.
+Every Australian state has its own rules on the conditions of breaking a lease.
+Most residential tribunals allow for exceptional circumstances, like financial hardship, breach of contract by the landlord or the death of a co-tenant.

-If you feel that you meet these criteria, contact your state’s tribunal and provide evidence to support your claim.
-For example, if you need to break your lease due to financial hardship, provide bank statements, income statements and termination letters (if you’ve recently lost your job).
+If you meet these criteria, contact your state’s tribunal.
+You will need to provide evidence to support your claim.
+If you must break your lease due to financial hardship, you must provide income statements, bank statements, and termination letters if you’ve lost your job.

-If a tribunal decides in your favour, the reletting fees may be waived and the fixed-term reduced.
+If a tribunal decides in your favour, they may waive any reletting fees and reduce the fixed-term.

-Also, if the property has become uninhabitable or the landlord has breached the contract or the house is unlivable, there are sufficient grounds to terminate the lease without the tenant footing the bill.
+If the landlord has breached the contract or the house is unlivable, there are sufficient grounds to terminate the lease without impacting the tenant financially.

 Does breaking a lease affect my credit?

-However, most property managers will not view this as a red flag if you have a solid rental history and good references.
+Most property managers won’t consider this a failure if you have good references and a solid rental history.

-Some people can still get a positive review from a landlord, even after breaking the lease, so it is essential to follow the rules and make the process as easy as possible.
+Ex-tenants can still get a positive reference from their landlord, even if they’ve broken a lease.
+Therefore, it is essential to follow the rules to make the process as easy as possible.

-Failing to pay your rent is one of the biggest mistakes a tenant can make when leaving a property early, where it is considered a breach of contract and could cause you to join a tenancy blocklist on a national database.
+Failing to pay rent is one of the biggest errors a tenant can make if leaving a property early, where it is considered a breach of contract and could cause you to join a tenancy blocklist on a national database.

-Being listed on one of these national databases will likely impact your ability to rent other properties in the future, as the lion’s share of Australian real estate agents use them to determine whether a prospective tenant is trustworthy.
+This will also potentially impact your ability to rent other properties.
+Most Australian real estate agents use it to determine whether a prospective tenant is trustworthy.

-If you’ve been listed on one of these databases, an agent will have good reason to choose another applicant over you.
+If you’re on one of these databases, an agent will have a good reason to select another applicant over you.

-Be prepared to pay some expenses, and above all, if you agree with a property manager to break your lease, make sure you get it written down to provide added security.
+Be prepared to pay some costs, and if you agree with a property manager to break your lease, make sure you have formal confirmation to provide added security.